-The Sierra Madre community places a strong emphasis on preserving its historical maintaining resources and the community's small-town character.
-Preservation historic structures of contributes to revitalization of the community's housing stock and Madre neighborhoods.
-The Sierra Historical Society and the Planning Commission both work with property owners to preserve historic structures.
+The Sierra Madre community places a strong emphasis on preserving its historical resources and maintaining the community's small-town character.
+Preservation historic of structures contributes to revitalization of the housing community's stock and neighborhoods.
+Sierra Madre The Historical Society and the Planning Commission both work with property owners to preserve historic structures.
 The City's Historic Preservation Ordinance offers the following incentives for preservation: